kuboto809/digitalgarden/src/site/notes/Notes/Programming/C++ Basics.md

 ![Pasted image 20231116155651.png](/img/user/Notes/Programming/attachments/Pasted%20image%2020231116155651.png)
 - It is not necessary to put the name of the parameters in function prototype *Debugging*
-	If we call a function before declaring it (the function's definition is at the bottom), the compiler assumes that the function returns integer.
+	- If we call a function before declaring it (the function's definition is at the bottom), the compiler assumes that the function returns integer.
 If our function doesn't return integer, there will be a "conflicting type" error.
 Because when it reaches the bottom and sees our definition, the return type doesn't match.
+	 -If we write return in the function body but do not specify the type of the return variable in the head of the function, we get an error.
 If we want a function to take in two variables and return their product, we write
 ```
 int Multiply(int a, int b)